 Our development activities involve inherent risks.
-These risks include, among others, dependence on key personnel and determination of patentability and protection of our products and processes.
+These risks include, among others, the need to design, conduct and complete clinical trials successfully and the determination of patentability and protection of our products and processes.
 In addition, we have product candidates that have not yet obtained Food and Drug Administration approval.
 Successful future operations depend on our ability to obtain approval for and commercialize these products.

-We have prepared the accompanying unaudited condensed financial statements of Pain Therapeutics, Inc. ("Pain Therapeutics") in accordance with generally accepted accounting principles for interim financial information and pursuant to the instruction to form 10-Q and Article 10 of Regulation S-X. Accordingly, the financial statements do not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
+We have prepared the accompanying unaudited condensed financial statements of Pain Therapeutics, Inc. ("Pain Therapeutics") in accordance with generally accepted accounting principles for interim financial information and pursuant to the instruction to Form 10-Q and Article 10 of Regulation S-X. Accordingly, the financial statements do not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
 In our opinion, all adjustments, consisting of normal recurring adjustments, considered necessary for a fair presentation have been included.
-Operating results for the three months ended March 31, 2003 are not necessarily indicative of the results that may be expected for any other interim period or for the year ended December 31, 2003.
+Operating results for the three and six months ended June 30, 2003 are not necessarily indicative of the results that may be expected for any other interim period or for the year ending December 31, 2003.
 Certain prior year balances have been reclassified for comparative purposes.